ZhiyuanYao/md2html/README.md

 This project demonstrates the importance of iterative development and responsive problem-solving in creating robust document processing systems.

 ## License

-This project is a custom markdown converter developed for advanced document generation with emphasis on beautiful table formatting and modern web standards.
+This project is a custom markdown converter developed for advanced document generation with emphasis on beautiful table formatting, intelligent list processing, and modern web standards.